 The Charles L. Sommers Alumni Association, Inc.'s book "A Diamond in the North: A History of Scout Adventure in the North Country 1923-98" by Gene Felton offers a definitive history of the Northern Tier High Adventure program.
-Come experience the rich deep history of the oldest High Adventure Base of the Boy Scouts of America.You can now buy it online from Northern Tier's Trading Post here.
+Come experience the rich deep history of the oldest national high adventure program of the Boy Scouts of America.Buy it online in print or eBook at Amazon.com.

 If you want to know about the Charles L. Sommers Wilderness Canoe Base or learn about a rich tradition of Scout canoeing and the wilderness experience, this book is required reading.
 If you thought you had a pretty good idea of what Charlie's place is about, you will be amazed by the new stories and lore that you will read in these pages.